stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/02-vectors.md

 A **vector** is a quantity fully described by its magnitude and its direction.

-Vectors are a powerful tool for modeling physical behaviour like motion and gravity.
+Vectors are a powerful tool for modelling physical behaviour like motion and gravity.

 ## Table of Contents
 {: .no_toc .text-delta }